 These shortcuts are very handy and help you make quick changes on the fly.

-Both Huion and Xp Pen have these multi-purpose shortcuts interface but their implementation is different.
+Both Huion and Xp Pen have these multi-purpose shortcuts interfaces but their implementation is different.

 Huion’s touch strip